Adaptive Complexity Model Predictive Control: Related Work

 While simplified model MPC approaches assume a representative reduced-order model (template) exists that fairly approximates the full-order model (anchor), they often do not examine the validity of this approximation.
 Some approaches have studied safe controller synthesis for the template model while ensuring constraint satisfaction of the anchor model through bounding the differences of the two models using reachability analysis \cite{liu2020leveraging}, approximate simulation properties \cite{kurtz2019formal}, or learning any unmodeled differences \cite{pandala2022robust}.
 Another approach uses pre-defined ratios to mix the complex model for the immediate future with the simple model for longer horizon planning, which results in more robust locomotion compared to fixed-complexity formulations \cite{li2021model}.
 Our approach takes inspiration from these in that it defines the exact conditions under which the higher order model can be simplified without violation of formal guarantees, but critically differs in that we adaptively mix models of varying fidelity within any planning horizon based on local feasibility.
 This allows us to leverage the fidelity of the complex model when necessary while taking advantage of the computation speed enabled by the simple model for planning longer horizon motions.

 Many of these hierarchical planning and control approaches have been shown to effectively perform agile and dynamic motions in simulation and hardware.
 However, they often struggle in generating and executing motions that require the robot to operate at its kinematic and dynamic limits.
 These motions are critical in enabling behaviours like stepping and leaping over gaps, stairs, and non-traversable obstacles, which are essential in navigating unstructured terrains.
-Previous approaches have relied on executing trajectories that have been optimized offline or prior to execution, lack longer horizon planning, or do not consider joint kinematics or constraints \cite{johnson2013legged,nguyen2019optimized,kolvenbach2019towards,chignoli2022rapid,ponton2021efficient}.
+Previous approaches lack longer horizon planning, or do not consider joint kinematics or constraints \cite{johnson2013legged,nguyen2019optimized,kolvenbach2019towards,chignoli2022rapid,ponton2021efficient}.
 Our approach allows the robot to plan for these agile behaviours in a receding-horizon manner while reasoning about constraints over a significantly long horizon, which is shown to expand leaping capabilities in simulation.

+Recently, some MPC approaches have been extended to generate dynamically feasible whole-body motion plans in real-time \cite{grandia2022perceptive,meduri2023biconmp,grandia2019feedback,sleiman2021unified,mastalli2020crocoddyl,mastalli2022agile,dantec2021whole}.
+Our approach is not meant to be a replacement for this class of solutions, but aims to complement them by providing systematic model reduction that reduces the computational load without compromising feasibility.
+Prior work applying mixed-complexity schedules to the structure-exploiting DDP-based methods common in these works suggests that the concepts are compatible \cite{li2021model}.
+This reduction in computational load can be beneficial in two ways.
+First, it can allow other modules (e.g. perception, navigation, autonomy, etc.) to use more resources as needed without exceeding the total computational requirements of the system and lowers the total power draw of onboard computation.
+Second, it could enable MPC to deploy longer prediction horizons and therefore better reason about future constraints given a fixed computational budget.